 A multi-agency agreement between our neighboring police agencies is in place to ensure that a police canine is immediately available should the need arise.
 The canines live in the home of the handler when off-duty.
 The handlers are responsible for the feeding, caring, and maintenance of their dogs.

-The current team consisits of handlers Officer Robert Kensic and his partner Axel, and handler Officer Brian Baumgartner and his partenr Edy.
-The Program is under the supervision of Sergeant Raul Galindo.
+The current team consists of handlers Officer Brian Baumgartner and his partner Edy and Officer Chris Leete and his partner Marx.
+The Program is under the supervision of Cpl.
+Stan Rodrigues.

 Field Training Unit

 All newly hired police officers, whether new to law enforcement or a transfer from another police agency, are required to complete the Union City Police Department’s Field Training Program certified by the California Peace Officer’s Standards and Training Commission (POST).
 The purpose of the program is to ensure that new officers understand how to effectively apply what they were taught in the basic police academy, and, to ensure they understand the policies and procedures of the Union City Police Department.

 Union City uses a five phase, seventeen-week training program, which includes a three-week orientation phase, three four-week training phases with a dedicated field training officer (FTO) assigned to the recruit, and a two-week shadow phase in which the FTO is in an observation mode to evaluate the recruit's performance and determine whether the recruit is ready for solo patrol.

 The Union City SWAT Team is comprised of a 12-member tactical response team supported by a hostage negotiation team (HNT).
 The team is supervised by two team leaders and two assistant team leaders.
 The tactical team includes two trained sniper/observer positions.